Nikhilesh1111/hi/appendix.md

 &emsp;&emsp; An integer may be suffixed by the letter u or U to specify that it is unsigned.

 &emsp;&emsp; The type of an integer constant depends on its form value and suffix.
-If it is unsuffixed and decimal it has these types in which its value can be represented : int,unsigned int and(long int is already included in int).
-If it is unsuffixed octal or hexadecimal it can be represented : int,unsigned int and the(long versions of them are also covered in these only).
-If it suffixed by u or U then unsigned int.
+If it is unsuffixed and decimal it has these types in which its value can be represented : num,unsigned num and(long num is already included in num).
+If it is unsuffixed octal or hexadecimal it can be represented : num,unsigned num and the(long versions of them are also covered in these only).
+If it suffixed by u or U then unsigned num.

 #### Character constants
 &emsp;&emsp; A character constant is a sequence of one or more characters enclosed in single quotes as in 'x'.
 The value of a character constant with only one character is the numeric value of the character in the machines character set at execution time.
 The vaue of a multi character constant is implementation defined.